aadeshsamdaria1/My-Medical-Secretary/README.md

 # My Medical Secretary

 ## Overview
 My Medical Secretary is a medical application designed to assist patients with serious illnesses, such as cancer, in managing their appointments and staying updated with relevant information about their disease.
-This project is in conjunction with the University of Melbourne, as part of the Software Project subject COMP90082 (Team WombatME)
+This project is in conjunction with the University of Melbourne, as part of the Software Project subject COMP90082 (Team ME-Wombat)

 ## Team
-Aadesh Samdaria - Product Manager
+Aadesh Samdaria - Product Manager\n
-Andre Soetrisno - Scrum Master
+Andre Soetrisno - Scrum Master\n
-Sophie Von Doussa - Role not assigned yet
+Sophie Von Doussa - Role not assigned yet\n
-Jonathan Latti - Role not assigned yet
+Jonathan Latti - Role not assigned yet\n
-Shaolong Xu - Role not assigned yet
+Shaolong Xu - Role not assigned yet\n
-Yuan Cao - Role not assigned yet
+Yuan Cao - Role not assigned yet\n

 ## Workflow
 Branch Naming Conventions